-

 What is specific heat?

-Specific heat, also called specific heat capacity, is a fundamental thermal property of a material.
+Specific heat, also called mass heat capacity, is a fundamental thermal property of a material.
 It corresponds to the amount of energy required to raise the temperature of one gram of that material by one degree Celsius.
-Expressed in J/g·K, it reflects a material's ability to store or transmit heat, and is a key parameter in applied thermodynamics.
+Expressed in J/g·K, it reflects a material's ability to store or transmit heat and is a key parameter in applied thermodynamics.

-The measurement of specific heat is essential in many industrial fields: formulation of insulating materials, thermal design of products, stability studies, or even thermal simulation of industrial processes.
+Specific heat measurement is essential in many industrial fields: formulation of insulating materials, thermal design of products, stability studies, or thermal simulation of industrial processes.

 Why analyze specific heat?

-- Design materials with controlled thermal performance (insulation, technical plastics, composites)
+• Designing materials with controlled thermal performance (insulation, engineering plastics, composites)

-The measurement of specific heat is generally carried out by two main techniques:
+Specific heat measurement is generally performed using two main techniques:

-- DSC (Differential Scanning Calorimetry): Differential scanning calorimetry measures heat capacity as a function of temperature.
+• DSC (Differential Scanning Calorimetry): Differential scanning calorimetry allows for the measurement of heat capacity as a function of temperature.
 It is fast, accurate, and suitable for small sample quantities.

-- Classical calorimetry: reference method for bulk materials, using an insulated enclosure to measure the quantity of heat absorbed or released during a controlled energy input.
+• Classical calorimetry: the reference method for bulk materials, using an insulated chamber to measure the amount of heat absorbed or released during a controlled energy input.

 Affected matrices